 Here you’ll find our state’s highest density of nesting Swallow-tailed Kites, a graceful and unusually social raptor.
 Kites, whose nesting range has dwindled from 21 states to seven, are considered endangered in South Carolina.

-The Refuge also shelters federally-protected species (Wood Stork, Red-cockaded Woodpecker) and other state-protected species (Bald Eagle, Peregrine Falcon).
+The Refuge also shelters federally-protected species (Wood Storks, Red-cockaded Woodpeckers) and other state-protected species (Bald Eagles, Peregrine Falcons).
 Depending on the season, you’ll find these birds and many others on display.

 Also on display at the Waccamaw Refuge is one of the biggest challenges birds face nationwide.
 Nationally, 314 species will lose half or more of their range to climate change by 2080.
 At the Waccamaw Refuge, the bird of greatest concern is the Swallow-tailed Kite.

 Kites nest in the Refuge’s mature forested wetlands.
 These are freshwater wetlands, slightly inland and subtly affected by the tide.
-As sea level rises and salt water moves inland, swamps filled with cypress and other trees become open brackish marshes.
+But as sea level rises and salt water moves inland, swamps filled with cypress and other trees become open brackish marshes.

 This transition, which has already begun, could eliminate thousands of acres of kite nesting habitat at the Refuge within 50 years.